tikv/client-cpp/README.md

 # TiKV Client for C++

-This library is the TiKV client for C++; it only supports synchronous API so far.
+TiKV client for C++.
+So far, it only supports synchronous API.

 It's built on top of
 [TiKV Client in Rust](https://github.com/tikv/client-rust) via [cxx](https://github.com/dtolnay/cxx).